 5 Killer Email Marketing Mistakes to Avoid

-Most businesses do email marketing.
+It’s why most businesses do email marketing.

-It’s important that when your business sends an email to your customers, you stand out from the other hundreds of emails that your reader will inevitably receive the same day you send yours.
+Therefore, it’s important to note that when your business sends an email to your customers, you need stand out from the other hundreds of emails that your customers will inevitably receive the same day you send yours.

 1. Sending From email@example.com

 No-reply@ or DoNotReply@ sender email addresses are uninviting and unwelcome.
 If you send an email from one of those email addresses, don’t be surprised if your open rate is low.

 If you’re the Managing Director of a large corporation, you’re most likely not the one sending your emails out, however, you are the person that people in the industry will know.
 Whether or not they’re written by you or not, emails should be sent from a recognizable name.

-5. Ignoring Mobile
+2. Ignoring Mobile

 But, that’s not all.